-Disclosure Requirement S2-5 - Targets related to managing material negative impacts, advancing positive impacts, and managing material risks and opportunities
+Disclosure Requirement S2-5 - Targets related to managing material negative impacts, advancing positive impacts

 - AR 45.
-When disclosing information about targets in accordance with paragraph 39, the undertaking may disclose: - the intended outcomes to be achieved in the lives of value chain workers, being as specific as possible; - (b) the stability of the targets over time in terms of definitions and methodologies to enable comparability over time; - (c) the standards or commitments on which the targets are based (for instance codes of conduct, sourcing policies, global frameworks or industry codes).
+When disclosing information about targets in accordance with paragraph 39, the undertaking may disclose: - (a) the intended outcomes to be achieved in the lives of value chain workers, being as specific as possible; - (b) the stability of the targets over time in terms of definitions and methodologies to enable comparability over time; - (c) the standards or commitments on which the targets are based (for instance codes of conduct, sourcing policies, global frameworks or industry codes).